2014–15 Boston College Eagles women's basketball team

-The 2014–15 Boston College Eagles women's basketball team will represent Boston College during the 2014–15 college basketball season.
-Erik Johnson resumes the responsibility as head coach for a third consecutive season.
-The Eagles, members of the Atlantic Coast Conference, will play their home games at the Conte Forum.
+The 2014–15 Boston College Eagles women's basketball team represented Boston College during the 2014–15 college basketball season.
+Erik Johnson resumed the responsibility as head coach for a third consecutive season.
+The Eagles, members of the Atlantic Coast Conference, played their home games at the Conte Forum.
 They finished the season 13–17, 5–11 in ACC play to finish in twelfth place.
 They lost in the first round of the ACC women's tournament to Wake Forest.